restatedev/examples/python/patterns-use-cases/README.md

 Task result: Finished work on task: task123
 ```

-If we resubmit the same task: `python queue/client.py task123`,
+If we resubmit the same task: `uv run queue/client.py task123`,
 you will see that the task is not executed again (signals `PreviouslyAccepted`), but the same result is returned:
 ```
 Submitting task with idempotency key: task123